questionmark/PowerShellTemplate/README.md

 | Search Folder      | $(Common.TestResultsDirectory)                                          |
 | Run this task      | Even if a previous task has failed, unless the deployment was cancelled |

 Forge has created a task group that handles this, titled `Test PowerShell Module`.
+It contains a Pester Test Runner step, and separate Publish Test Result and Publish Code Coverage Result steps.

-### Code Coverage during Builds
+### Code Coverage during vNext Builds

 If running Pester 4.0.3 or higher, you can specify a CodeCoverageOutputFile, which you can then add to the build using the `Publish Code Coverage Result` build task.